 Margaret (2011, Kenneth Lonergan)

 Margaret is about lots of things; its world is densely layered and full of threads, some more complete than others, but what it so deftly captures like no film since Rebel without a Cause is the impossibly frustrating feeling of being a teenager, realizing with the harshest kind of epiphany the largeness of the world swirling around you, and in turn how those emotional peaks and valleys we’d so love to forget as grownups draw a direct line to the adults we become.
 Many worlds away from the John Hughes perception of adolescence, however valid, Lonergan’s script is careful and detailed and dangerously close to flawless as a character exercise.
-Lisa’s good-hearted attempts to grow and enlighten herself and to alter the past and future both have an ache to them that manifests in a few moments of time-stopping intensity, intensity of the sort that creates that feeling of hearing a pin drop.
+Lisa’s good-hearted attempts to grow and enlighten herself and to alter the past and future both have an ache to them that manifests in a few moments of time-stopping intensity.
 “I killed her!” she screams at one point; she’s both right and wrong, and our hearts pound for her lost feeling.
 Such identification will be so fierce for some viewers that the movie will be difficult to watch; others will sit wondering how or why anyone could care about such a self-obsessed character, conveniently forgetting what their own childhoods were like and in turn neglecting the film’s operative word: empathy.

 Empathy is the great untapped resource of our time; we just witnessed how a man thoroughly lacking in this basic human element can come within a hair of the U.S. presidency.
 The specific kind of empathy Lonergan practices here means to bank on recognition, as well as on a specific connection he knows he’ll only forge with a certain segment of his audience.
 The movie’s long and sprawling and ambitious; it’s not really a teen film or a comedy, though it’s largely about teenagers and is witty enough, but it has that unmistakable sense of understanding like the best and least condescending pop music, a paragon of respite within youth culture that tends to regard its consumers as pieces of disposable dirt.
 That willingness to take emotions, and emotional outbursts, seriously is something that will permanently mark Margaret as an unusual film, which is scary — we don’t realize how afraid we are of such bare and unadorned displays until something like this points up our discomfort with them.